Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- In one matchup against the Titans, Burrow threw for 249 passing yards, 26.5 yards fewer than his over/under for Saturday.
+- In one matchup against the Titans, Burrow threw for 249 passing yards, 28.5 yards below his over/under in Saturday's game.

-- Burrow threw multiple touchdown passes in that game against the Titans.
+- Burrow threw multiple touchdown passes in that outing against the Titans.

-- The Titans are giving up 263.8 passing yards per game this year, the NFL's 26th-ranked pass defense.
+- This week Burrow will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).

-- With 24 passing TDs conceded this year, the Titans defense is ranked eighth in the league.
+- The Titans have allowed 24 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances

-- In last week's outing against the Raiders, Burrow racked up yards while completing 70.6 percent of his passes, throwing two touchdowns.
+- In last week's outing against the Raiders, Burrow threw for yards while completing 70.6 percent of his passes, throwing two touchdowns.

-- Burrow has passed for 690 yards while completing 74% of his throws (54-of-73), with six touchdowns and zero interceptions (230.0 yards per game) over his last three outings.

 Burrow's Cincinnati Teammates